-This program targets neighborhoods with high student populations, including Happy Valley, Sehome, York, South Hill and Samish.
+This program supports neighborhoods with high student populations, including Happy Valley, Sehome, and York.
 One collection point will be set up in each neighborhood and students will be encouraged to bring their reusable household items, recyclable materials, and landfill items to that point for collection and disposal at no charge.

 Waste sorting education is our specialty.
 Guides like the one above are in each residence hall on campus and you can find sorting signage above each waste station on campus.
 We are here to answer all of the “What bin does this go in?” questions!
 Reach out to our staff for event tabling, class presentations, events, custom signage and more.